 Are you wasting money?
 There's a good chance you might be.
+Establishing a budget can help you pay off debt quicker.
 Track your spending for a few weeks and then take an honest look at the situation.
 Identify items that you're wasting money on and cut them from your spending.
 Then, take the savings and apply it to paying down your debt.
 You might be surprised at how quickly your debt balances disappear.

 Two of the most popular methods to get out of debt faster are the debt snowball and the debt avalanche.
 Both of these approaches suggest that you tackle one debt at a time with all your extra money while paying the minimum on the other balances.

 The difference lies in the order you use to address the debt.
 With the snowball method, you start with the smallest balance, which offers a psychological boost and a quick win.
 The debt avalanche, on the other hand, suggests starting with the highest-interest balance.
 It might take longer to achieve that first win of retiring a balance, but in the long run, you’re likely to pay off the debt faster and save more in interest with the avalanche.

 No matter which approach you take, though, the important thing is to make a plan and stay on track.
 If you want help managing your plan, a service like Tally can help.

 If you want to slow the accumulation of interest on some of your debt, a 0% APR balance transfer to a new credit card can help.
 With this approach, you get the best offer you can, with a longer introductory period.
 Transfer as much of your high-interest balance as you can to the 0% card and tackle the other debts.